TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.4-vm/_index.md

 The Consumed counter includes this metric.
 To be accurate, the Compressed counter should track the result of the compression, as that's the actual amount consumed by the compressed pages.

-It is possible to have balloon showing a zero value while compressed or swapped are showing nonzero values—even though in the order of ESXi memory reclamation techniques, ballooning occurs before compression.
+It is possible to have balloon showing a zero value while compressed or swapped are showing nonzero values-even though in the order of ESXi memory reclamation techniques, ballooning occurs before compression.
 This indicates that the VM did have memory pressure in the past that caused ballooning, compression, and swapping then, but it no longer has the memory pressure.
 Data that was compressed or swapped out is not retrieved unless requested, because doing so takes CPU cycles.
 The balloon driver, on the other hand, will be proactively deflated when memory pressure is relieved.

 Compressed and Swapped are different from ballooning, as the hypervisor has no knowledge of the free memory inside the Guest OS.
 It will randomly compress or swap.
 As a result, any value in this counter indicates that the host is unable to satisfy the VM memory requirement.